What type of pizza do you prefer?

 What's your favorite topping or topping combination?

-So what do you think should NEVER go on a pizza?
+What one thing should NEVER go on a pizza?

-Weirdest pizza you've ever eaten?
+So, what is the most unusual pizza you've ever eaten?

 What is the farthest you've traveled for pizza?